sitewaerts/cordova-plugin-inappbrowser/README.md

     - __toolbarposition__: Set to `top` or `bottom` (default is `bottom`).
 Causes the toolbar to be at the top or bottom of the window.
     - __hidespinner__: Set to `yes` or `no` to change the visibility of the loading indicator (defaults to `no`).

+  Electron supports these additional options:

+  - __hidden__: set to `yes` to create the browser and load the page, but not show it.
+The loadstop event fires when loading is complete.
+Omit or set to `no` (default) to have the browser open and load normally.
+  - __beforeload__: set to enable the `beforeload` event to modify which pages are actually loaded in the browser.
+Accepted values are `get` to intercept only GET requests, `post` to intercept on POST requests or `yes` to intercept both GET & POST requests.
+Note that POST requests are not currently supported and will be ignored (if you set `beforeload=post` it will raise an error).
+  - __fullscreen__: Sets whether the InappBrowser BrowserWindow is displayed fullscreen or not.
+Default value is `no`.

 ### Supported Platforms

 - Android
 - Browser
+- Electron
 - iOS

 ### Example